 The evidence that proves the identity of Jack the Ripper

-New DNA evidence has emerged that suggests we can identify the true identity of Jack the Ripper.
+Earlier in the year, DNA evidence emerged that suggests we can identify the true identity of Jack the Ripper.
 A shawl found by the body of Catherine Eddowes that contains 'forensic stains' has been used to identify the killer as Aaron Kosminski, a 23 year old barber from Poland.
 The analysis also suggests the killer had brown eyes and hair, a description that Kosminski fit.

 The Jewish immigrant has long-been linked with the crimes, but this is the first piece of forensic evidence that gives any sort of clear proof as to the killer's identity.
 The Journal of Forensic Sciences published the study, who used DNA from a living relative of Kosminski.
 Kosminksi would go on to be put in an asylum following the alleged murders, where he died young.